planttheidea/curriable/README.md

 function curry(fn: function, arity: number = fn.length) => function;
 ```

-`arity` defaults to be the length provided by `fn.length`, but be aware this default can cause unusual behavior with default parameters or use of rest parameters.
+`arity` defaults to be the length provided by `fn.length`, but be aware this can cause unusual behavior with default parameters or use of rest parameters.
 [See the documentation on Function.length for more details](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/length).

 #### Rest parameters